rfbergeron/bompiler/doc/IDEAS.md

 intermediate language generator will ensure that the other members are zero- initialized.

+## Linkage, `static`, and `extern`
+In order to implement constant expressions, the compiler must first be aware of the linkage of symbols, so that it may determine which symbols may have their address taken in a constant expression.

+The default linkage of symbols, and their linkage when declared with the `static` or `extern` keyword, is determined by their scope.

+Also important is that `static` and `extern` can change linkage and storage class, which are two different things.
+Linkage can be internal, external, or none, and storage class can be static, automatic, or external.

+For external declarations:
+- external linkage, static storage class by default
+- `static` gives the symbol internal linkage
+- `extern` gives the symbol external storage class; this has no effect on functions but causes no storage to be allocated for objects
+- `auto` and `register` are illegal

+If an external symbol is to have internal linkage, the `static` specifier must be given in the first declaration, and all subsequent declarations must also have the `static` keyword.

+For all other declarations:
+- no linkage, automatic storage class by default for objects and external linkage, external storage class for functions
+- `auto` and `register` do nothing to objects, but are illegal for functions
+- `static` gives the symbol static storage class. objects are zero initialized if no initializer is given. illegal for use on functions.
+- `extern` does one of two things:
+  - if the symbol is defined in an outer scope, this declaration basically does
+    nothing: the linkage matches that of the outer symbol, and this symbol uses the same storage as the outer symbol
+  - if the symbol is not defined in an outer scope, give the symbol external linkage and external storage class

+## External declarations
+External declarations behave differently from internal declarations.
+External symbols may be declared multiple times so long as they are defined at most once, and the types of the declarations are considered equivalent.

 ## Single pass to intermediate language
 With all the changes made to the type checker and parser, it is now possible to generate the intermediate code in a single pass.
 Since the behavior of the code